AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

 \subsubsection{Learning Objectives}

 Using the reliability measure defined above, we now specify a set of learning objectives for each unlabeled target pixel.
-For pixels deemed reliable, we make the assumption (and empirically confirm -- Sec.~\ref{sec:experiments}) that the current pixel pseudolabel is likely to be accurate.
+For pixels deemed reliable, we make the assumption (and empirically confirm -- Sec.~\ref{sec:analysis}) that the current pixel pseudolabel is likely to be accurate.
 Thus, we train using a standard self-training cross-entropy loss on the predicted pseudolabel.
 Notably this is different from prior approaches which optimize pseudolabel predictions over all samples~\cite{vu2019advent,chen2019domain,li2020rethinking,wang2021tent} or on those with high model confidence alone~\cite{zou2018unsupervised,tan2019generalized}.
-Further, for pixels deemed unreliable we aim to determine whether there is some salient information which may be incorporated into a learning objective.

-To do this, we consider two cases of an unreliable pixel: 1) \textbf{reliable neighborhood} where the pixel is unreliable but some adjacent neighbors are reliable and 2) \textbf{unreliable neighborhood} where both the pixel and all its adjacent neighbors are unreliable.
-Intuitively, if the model output is unreliable for a particular pixel, but nearby pixels are reliable, there may be some information from adjacent pixels that can be helpful for learning.
-To capture this notion, we introduce selective label interpolation to produce an updated pseudolabel in the reliable neighborhood case.

-\textbf{Selective label interpolation.} We assign a pseudolabel to predictions identified as unreliable, but which have adjacent neighbors with reliable predictions, via a selective label interpolation strategy.
-Specifically, we compute a pseudolabel distribution for each unreliable prediction as an average of model predictions for all its \emph{reliable} neighbors (for a given neighborhood size $k$).
-We then compute the argmax over this interpolated distribution to yield a pseudolabel for each unreliable pixel prediction.

-Concretely, for an unreliable pixel, $r_{ij} = 0$, we can define a notion of neighborhood reliability as the number of reliable pixels in a $k$ sized neighborhood, $N_{ij} = \sum_{l=i-k/2,m=j-k/2}^{i+k/2, j+k/2} r_{lm}$.
-If any neighbors are deemed reliable ($N_{ij} > 0$), we compute i) a new interpolated pseudolabel, $\hat{\outputLbl}^{\text{int}}_{ij}$, by averaging all reliable model predictions within the neighborhood, and ii) an associated interpolated pseudolabel weight, $w_{ij}^{\text{int}}$, which captures the notion of \emph{neighborhood} reliability by computing the fraction of reliable predictions within a neighborhood:

-For unreliable pixels with no reliable neighbors, we assume there is no salvagable information available and thus consider optimization against a uniform prior over the output space.
-This may be efficiently optimized by maximizing predictive entropy to penalize model overconfidence~\cite{pereyra2017regularizing,prabhu2020sentry}.
+Meanwhile, pixels deemed unreliable are excluded from self-training.